cyring/CoreFreq/README.md

 nmi_watchdog=0
 ```

-  A: a NMI alternative is proposed in the `Makefile` to make use of the `APERF/MPERF` registers
+  A: _Intel only_: a NMI alternative is proposed in the `Makefile` to make use of the `APERF/MPERF` registers

 ```
 make help	# for instructions usage